-What you must pay when you get these Services that are covered for you services Emergency care Emergency care refers to services that are: \$90.00 copay for each Furnished by a provider qualified to furnish emergency Medicare-covered emergency room visit.
-If services, and admitted within 48 hours Needed to evaluate or stabilize an emergency medical for the same condition, condition. the Emergency copay A medical emergency is when you, or any other prudent would be waived. layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate Includes worldwide medical attention to prevent loss of life (and, if you are a coverage.
-Emergency pregnant woman, loss of an unborn child), loss of a limb, or loss care outside of the U.S. is of function of a limb.
-The medical symptoms may be an illness, limited to \$50,000.00 per injury, severe pain, or a medical condition that is quickly getting calendar year combined worse. benefit with urgently Cost sharing for necessary emergency services furnished out-ofneeded care. network is the same as for such services furnished in-network.
-There is a \$90.00 copay for worldwide emergency Cost sharing for necessary emergency services furnished out-ofcoverage.
-If you receive network is the same as for such services furnished in-network. emergency care at an outof-network hospital and If you require monitoring or a period of recovery after your need inpatient care after emergency care, you may be placed in "observation" status.
-This your emergency condition may require you to stay at the facility for several hours or is stabilized, you must overnight if needed.
-In this event, you will only pay your return to a network emergency care copayment while under observation. hospital in order for your care to continue to be When traveling outside of the United States and you are in need covered. of emergency care services please be sure to present your Verda Noble Care (HMO) member ID card.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

+If you require monitoring or a period of recovery after your emergency care, you may be placed in "observation" status.
+This may require you to stay at the facility for several hours or overnight if needed.
+In this event, you will only pay your emergency care copayment

+\$90.00 copay for each Medicarecovered emergency room visit.
+If admitted within 48 hours, the Emergency copay would be waived.

+Includes worldwide coverage.
+Emergency care outside of the U.S. is limited to \$50,000.00 per calendar year combined benefit with urgently needed care.

+There is a \$90.00 copay for worldwide emergency coverage.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must

+Services that are covered for you What you must pay when you get these services while under observation.
+When traveling outside of the United States and you are in need of emergency care services please be sure to present your Verda Noble Care (HMO) member ID card.
 If the provider does not accept your insurance, you may have to pay out-of-pocket for your services.
 Make sure you obtain a copy of the bill along with documentation of medical records and proof of payment so that you can submit the information to Verda Noble Care (HMO) for reimbursement.
 If the medical records and supporting documentation are not provided in English, it is your responsibility to submit a copy of the translated documents with your request.
-Verda Noble Care (HMO) requires that you submit the bill, along with documentation of medical records and any payments you have already made within 60 days of the date of
+Verda Noble Care (HMO) requires that you submit the bill, along with documentation of medical records and any payments you have already made within 60 days of the date of service or discharge date for us to consider the charges for reimbursement We do not cover emergency transportation outside of the U.S. or its territories. return to a network hospital in order for your care to continue to be covered. 沓 Health and wellness education programs Fitness Program \$0.00 copay for Fitness Program.